ferrocene/ferrocene/src/expressions.rst

 .. rubric:: Undefined Behavior

-:dp:`fls_sdnafipirg8w`
+:dp:`fls_Vani4665hiJY`
-It is undefined behavior when reading the :t:`selected field` of a :t:`union type` when it contains invalid data.
+It is undefined behavior reading the :t:`selected field` of a :t:`union type` when it contains data that is invalid for the :t:`selected field`'s type.

 .. rubric:: Dynamic Semantics